Aychlove/Aychlove.github.io/book/AYCHLOVE05.md

 ---

 Finding Forgiveness
-29 Beautiful Stories That Will Restore Your Faith in Humanity MARLA AUFMUTH/TED

 Iceland native Thordis Elva, then 16, knows there are 7,200 seconds in two hours.
 She knows this because she counted every single second of those two hours while being raped by her then-boyfriend, Tom Stranger, an exchange student from Australia.
 After nearly a decade of written communication between Elva and Stranger following the crime, the two found peace, forgiveness and a drive to open society’s eyes to the realities of sexual violence and the misplaced blame that perpetuates the problem.
 In their joint TedWomen talk, viewed more than 3 million times, Elva asks the tough questions that society has yet to answer.